Byfield, Northamptonshire: History

 Byfield was also the home of British folk-rock singer-songwriter Sandy Denny, and her husband Trevor Lucas, from 1974 until her death in 1978.
 A number of Sandy's demos issued since her death (most notably on the 2004 box set A Boxful of Treasures) were recorded at home in Byfield and in 2017 the BBC unveiled a plaque commemorating her last professional gig in Byfield Village Hall.

-Geography

-The village of Byfield is situated in the folds of the northern edge of the Cotswolds, in the south-western corner of Northamptonshire, some four miles east of the intersection with the boundaries of Oxfordshire and Warwickshire.
-Byfield also lies almost equidistant between Daventry to the north and Banbury to the south on the A361 road, each about nine to 10 miles distant.
-Northampton lies 19 miles east.
-Because of this geographic position, and the 50 mph speed limit in either direction, the residents of Byfield look to both Northamptonshire and Oxfordshire for fulfillment of many of their service needs.
-This is especially true of areas such as healthcare, shopping and major items of furniture, white goods, meals out, gym membership and the like.

 Governance

 Byfield has had a Parish Council continuously since 1894, and this continuity has meant that the parish is actively managed for the good of its residents.

 Demography

 Byfield has a population of around 1,200-1,250 (1,252 in the 2001 census), increasing to 1,277 at the 2011 census.
 1,032 electors (2007 Electoral Register) plus children.
 The Parish still has a high level of agriculture, as it has some 10 or so working farms, although like all modern farming they employ very few people.
 The other areas of employment are the usual modern mix of commuting, self-employed and people who have locally based jobs, often part-time.